Wisconsin Association of School Councils: History

 From 1935 to 1946, WHSSCA held statewide conferences for high school student councils, sponsored by and at the University of Wisconsin–Madison.
-In 1946, Gerald Van Pool voiced concern about the how the organization was being run.
+In 1946, Gerald Van Pool voiced concern about how the organization was being run.
 He then began serving as the Executive Secretary to strengthen the organization of the association.
 Van Pool accepted a job at the National Student Council Association in Washington, D.C., in 1947 after serving as Executive Secretary for one year.
 Van Pool influenced the WHSSCA into joining the National Student Council Association.

 In January 1948, the name of the association changed from the Wisconsin High School Student Council Association (WHSSCA) to the Wisconsin Association of Student Councils (WASC) This happened under the direction of Bernard A. Kennedy of Prairie du Chien, the Executive Secretary from 1947–1951.

 The WASC’s third Executive Secretary was George Heatherington of La Crosse, (1951–1957), the fourth was Ralph Mithy of Janesville, (1957–1959) and the fifth was Donald A. Wendt of Madison (1959–1972).
 During Wendt’s term, the WASC was subject to protest and request to change, but the association remained constant.
 In YEAR, a monthly Newsletter was created and was edited by the Executive Secretary.
 In 1961, Gerald Van Pool and Donald A. Wendt structured the first WASC Summer Leadership Workshop, held in Stevens Point, Wisconsin.